Subsidising Inclusive Insurance to Reduce Poverty: The Trapping Time

 \section{The Trapping Time}

 Let

-denote the time at which a household with initial capital $x \ge x^{*}$ falls into the area of poverty (the trapping time), where $\psi(x) = \mathbb{P}(\tau_{x} < \infty)$ is the infinite-time trapping probability.
-To study the distribution of the trapping time, we apply the expected discounted penalty function at ruin concept commonly used in actuarial science \citep{Article:Gerber1998}, such that with a force of interest $\delta \ge 0$ and initial capital $x \ge x^{*}$, we consider
+denote the time at which a household with initial capital $x \ge x^{*}$ falls into the area of poverty (the trapping time) and let $\psi(x) = \mathbb{P}(\tau_{x} < \infty)$ be the infinite-time trapping probability.
+To study the distribution of the trapping time we apply the expected discounted penalty function at ruin, a concept commonly used in actuarial science \citep{Article:Gerber1998}, such that with a force of interest $\delta \ge 0$ and initial capital $x \ge x^{*}$, we consider

-where $\mid X_{\tau_{x}} -x^{*}\mid$ is the deficit at the trapping time and $w(x)$ is an arbitrary non-negative penalty function.
-For more details on the so called Gerber-Shiu risk theory, the interested reader may wish to consult \cite{Book:Kyprianou2013}.
-Using standard arguments based on the infinitesimal generator, $m_{\delta}(x)$ can be characterised as the solution of the Integro-Differential Equation (IDE)
+where $\mathbbm{1}_{\{A\}}$ is the indicator function of a set $A$ and $w(x_{1}, x_{2})$ for $0 \leq x_{1}, x_{2} < \infty $, is a non-negative penalty function of $x_1$, the capital surplus prior to the trapping time, and $x_2$, the capital deficit at the trapping time.
+For more details on the so-called Gerber-Shiu risk theory, interested readers may wish to consult \cite{Book:Kyprianou2013}.